Best hotels in Malta for culture, luxury & unique stays

 Iniala Harbour House

-Image credit Iniala Harbour House
+Image courtesy of Iniala Harbour House

 #FLODown: Elegant and exclusive, Iniala Harbour House offers a curated collection of luxurious suites and private residences, all with bespoke interiors, which blend historic Maltese architecture with contemporary design, capturing the essence of Valletta’s rich cultural heritage.
 Stand out features can be found throughout its beautifully restored 17th-century Maltese townhouses and palazzos, such as picturesque floor-to-ceiling windows and traditional Maltese balconies, lending a timelessness to every space.
 Art and philanthropy play an important part here too, with a collection that came to life through an open call during the COVID-19 pandemic, in aid of helping support the local artistic community.
 Cultural pioneer Maria Galea – Founder of ARTZ ID, President of Malta’s Entertainment Industry and Arts Association, and owner of gallery MARIE GALLERY5 – was engaged to curate and build this distinctive collection by some of Malta’s most renowned artists alongside those up and coming.